 More than four years ago, the massive SolarWinds breach pushed software supply chains to the forefront of security concerns.
 The attack affected over 18,000 customers who were made victims through third-party security negligence – not their own.
 In fact, the attack was propagated by diligent customers installing recommended patches from a trusted IT infrastructure vendor.
+This incident highlighted the critical need for effective software supply chain security tools to prevent such breaches.

 One year later, it was déjà vu all over again, as the Log4j crisis erupted.
 In this case, an under-the-radar but widely used library compromised millions of devices and thousands of organizations.
 This highlighted the fact that many software developers have little visibility or control over third-party code and libraries that make up the bulk of our software stacks.